z3tt/Z3tt/content/top/about.md

 ### About Me {#about}

-I am a computational ecologist by training and a data visualization designer by heart with more than 7 years of hypothesis-driven research experience and strong skills in data wrangling, statistical analysis and data visualization in R. I use statistical and simulation models to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
-To visualize data I use mostly [R](https://www.r-project.org/about.html) and the package [`{ggplot2}`](https://ggplot2.tidyverse.org/) from the [`{tidyverse}`](https://www.tidyverse.org/) which I also  use for all kinds of data preparation and analysis.
-In the spare time, I am a proud dad and husband spending as much time as possible with my family.
+**I am a computational ecologist by training and a data visualization designer by heart with more than 9 years of hypothesis-driven research experience and strong skills in data wrangling, statistical analysis, model development and data visualization.**

+I am working as a scientifc researcher (*PostDoc*) in the [Department "Ecological Dynamics"](http://ecological-dynamics-izw.com) at the [Leibniz Institute for Zoo and Wildlife Research (IZW)](http://www.izw-berlin.de/welcome.html) in Berlin, Germany.
+Since the beginning of the year I have also been working successfully as a self-employed designer, consultant and instructor in the fields of data visualization and reproducible analysis.
+My favorite tool for all data-related tasks is [R](https://www.r-project.org/about.html), a programming language for statistical computing and graphics.
+To visualize data I mainly utilize the package [`{ggplot2}`](https://ggplot2.tidyverse.org/) from the [`{tidyverse}`](https://www.tidyverse.org/) that I use daily for all kinds of data preparation and analysis.

 <img src="/img/cedric_collage.png" style="height: 100%; width: 100%; object-fit: contain"/>

-My PhD and PostDoc project are part of the [BioMove RTG](https://www.biomove.org/) and I am working in the [Department "Ecological Dynamics"](http://ecological-dynamics-izw.com) at the [Leibniz Institute for Zoo and Wildlife Research (IZW)](http://www.izw-berlin.de/welcome.html) in Berlin.
-During my PhD, I spent two months in the research lab of [Prof. Wayne Getz](https://nature.berkeley.edu/getzlab/) at the UC Berkeley.
-I obtained a Bachelor of Science in *Life Sciences* and a Master of Science in *Ecology, Evolution & Nature Conservation* at the [University of Potsdam](https://www.uni-potsdam.de/en/ibb.html).
-In my theses I used both, empirical and simulation data, to investigate the possibility to predict wild boar behavior via acceleration (ACC) data, [responses of birds to global change](https://doi.org/10.1016/j.ecolmodel.2015.07.005) using an animal functional type approach and [how disease dynamics are influenced by movement behavior and landscape structure](https://www.biomove.org/biomove-team/phd-projects-2015-2018/p02/) using Classical Swine Fever in its wildlife host, the wild boar (*Sus scrofa* L.).
+##### Computational Ecology

+As a computational scientist, I apply analytical and mechanistic modeling approaches to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
+In my projects I utilize empirical and simulated data to investigate how [disease dynamics are influenced by movement behavior](https://doi.org/10.1111/oik.07002), [landscape structure](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13076) and [seasonality](https://doi.org/10.1111/1365-2656.13070), how [disturbances affect stability mwasures of ecological communities](https://doi.org/10.1111/ele.13226) and how [birds respond to global change](https://doi.org/10.1016/j.ecolmodel.2015.07.005).
+In 2019, I was awarded my PhD degree in Ecology (Dr. rer. nat.) at the [University of Potsdam](https://www.uni-potsdam.de/en/ibb.html) as part of the [BioMove](https://www.biomove.org/) research training group.
+&nbsp;&nbsp;&nbsp;&nbsp;[&rarr;&nbsp;&nbsp;Read more about my projects!](https://cedricscherer.netlify.com/top/projects/)<br>

+##### Data Visualization

 My passion for data, design, and coding is a perfect combination not only for scientific but all types of data visualization.
-By contributing to challenges such as [TidyTuesday](https://github.com/Z3tt/TidyTuesday), [MakeoverMonday](https://github.com/Z3tt/MakeoverMonday), [Storytelling with Data](https://github.com/Z3tt/SWDchallenge), and the [30 Day Map Challenge](https://github.com/Z3tt/30DayMapChallenge) as well as by drafting personal projects I am recently strengthen my skills in reproducible data visualization with R and `{ggplot2}`.
-My portfolio includes now a number of visualizations for various purposes and is covering a wide range of topics and chart types.
+By contributing to challenges such as [TidyTuesday](https://github.com/Z3tt/TidyTuesday), [MakeoverMonday](https://github.com/Z3tt/MakeoverMonday), [Storytelling with Data](https://github.com/Z3tt/SWDchallenge), and the [30 Day Map Challenge](https://github.com/Z3tt/30DayMapChallenge), I am constantly strengthening my skills in design and reproducible data visualization with `{ggplot2}`.
+Thanks to frequent contributions as well as several personal and client projects, my portfolio now includes visualizations for various purposes and is covering a wide range of topics and chart types.

-&nbsp;&nbsp;&nbsp;&nbsp;&rarr;&nbsp;&nbsp;[Read more about my projects!](https://cedricscherer.netlify.com/top/projects/)<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&rarr;&nbsp;&nbsp;[Have a look at my dataviz portfolio!](https://cedricscherer.netlify.com/top/dataviz/)<br>
+&nbsp;&nbsp;&nbsp;&nbsp;[&rarr;&nbsp;&nbsp;Have a look at my dataviz portfolio!](https://cedricscherer.netlify.com/top/dataviz/)<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&rarr;&nbsp;&nbsp;[Get a pdf copy of my resume!](https://cedricscherer.netlify.com/files/Resume_CedricScherer_2020-01-01.pdf)

 ### Contact {#contact}